-Covered bonds directive
+Covered bonds directive and amendment to the CRR

-As at the date of the Prospectus, the process of the adoption of Directive of the European Parliament and of the Council on the issuance of covered bonds and covered bond public supervision and amending Directive 2009/65/EC and Directive 2014/59/EU ("Covered Bonds Directive") is at an advanced stage.
-This proposal is the first regulation harmonising covered bonds regulation in EU and covers, in particular, the following areas:
+Directive (EU) 2019/2162 of the European Parliament and of the Council of 27 November 2019 on the issue of covered bonds and covered bond public supervision and amending Directive 2009/65/EC and Directive 2014/59/EU ("Covered Bonds Directive") entered into force on 7 January 2020.
+The Covered Bonds Directive is the first directive harmonising covered bonds legislation in the EU and covers, in particular, the following:

-- requirements for issuing covered bonds;
+- requirements for is suing covered bonds;

-- the structural features of covered bonds,
+- the structural features of covered bonds:

-- covered bond public supervision;
+- · covered bond public supervision; and

 - publication requirements in relation to covered bonds.